ergo-services/ergo/docs/networking/network-transparency.md

 type OrderV2 struct { ID int64; Priority int }      // #github.com/myapp/orders/OrderV2
 ```

 Your actors handle both versions, routing logic based on the type received.
-This approach is essential for canary deployments where old and new versions coexist - each node declares what it understands, and the application code manages compatibility.
-Protocol-level backward compatibility would hide versioning from your code, making canary rollouts harder to control.
+Each node declares what it understands, and the application code manages compatibility - explicit and visible.
+This strict-by-default behavior suits contracts where every change should be a deliberate decision.

+When your domain favors deployment velocity instead, the `EnableSchemaEvolution` network flag opts into protocol-level tolerance for appended fields: enabled on both nodes, adding a field to the end of a struct keeps the same type, and a node that has not learned the field skips it.
+It is a per-connection capability, off by default.
+Which model fits is a business decision - see [Message Versioning](../advanced/message-versioning.md).

 ### Type Constraints